dkraczkowski/dom.js/README.md

 Finds HTMLElements that match css pattern.

 *Supported from IE 8.0, FF 3.5, Chrome 4.0, Safari 3.1*
+**Partial support in IE8 is due to being limited to CSS 2.1 selectors as well as only supporting simple selectors (not descendant selectors like p a)**
 #### Parameters
  - `selector` css seletor eg.(`ul > li`)